 Spread betting strategies come in many different shapes and sizes, and there is no ‘one-size-fits-all’ rule that can be applied.
-The various strategies and techniques that more experienced traders implement are designed to make it easier to predict potentially profitable trades, and to make longer-term profits more achievable, yet devising a strategy in the first instance can be a difficult and time consuming process – particularly for those just starting out.
+The various strategies and spread bet techniques that more experienced traders implement are designed to make it easier to predict potentially profitable trades, and to make longer-term profits more achievable, yet devising a strategy in the first instance can be a difficult and time consuming process – particularly for those just starting out at spread betting.
 Traders of all levels of experience implement trading strategies in order to introduce some routine and rules into their trading.

 What Trading Strategy Should I Use?